Below is

 easily attainable as one might imagine today.
 Second, many poor communities

-lived in housing that were interlinked in some way, either built with shared
+live in housing that are interlinked in some way, either built with shared

 walls or built into the side of the same hill.
 In one scene from The Buried Giant, the community refused